Corregidor: Pacific War Memorial

 Standing on the highest part of Corregidor's Topside is the Pacific War Memorial, which was built by the United States Government to honor the Filipino and American soldiers who participated in World War II.
 It was completed in 1968 at the cost of three million dollars.
 The major memorial structure is a rotunda with a circular altar directly under the dome's oculus through which light falls on the altar during daylight hours.
 Light lands directly on the altar on May 5 at exactly 12 noon, in commemoration of the surrender of the troops stationed there and the courage they exhibited over 72 days of bombing.
 Located behind the Memorial is the Eternal Flame of Freedom, a 40 ft Corten steel structure commissioned to Aristides Demetrios symbolizing freedom.

 Malinta Tunnel

 The Malinta Tunnel, which is the last stronghold of the joint Philippine and American military prior to the Japanese takeover during the World War II, is now home to an audio-visual presentation by National Artist Lamberto V. Avellana of the events that took place on the island, including the reluctant departure of General Douglas MacArthur and the evacuation of the Philippine president Manuel L. Quezon and his family to unoccupied areas of the Philippines and eventually in exile in the United States.

+In recent years, post-pandemic, the audio-presentation is no longer operational.
+The tour through Malinta Tunnel still contains statues used in the presentation, but the lights and audio are defunct.